Visualizing Hyperbolic Honeycombs: Three dimensions

 \subsection{Duality}

-As in two-dimensions, the three-dimensional Schl\"afli symbols also have a notion of duality, and again we can get from a tiling to its dual by reversing the Schl\"afli symbol.
+As in two dimensions, the three-dimensional Schl\"afli symbols also have a notion of duality, and again we can get from a tiling to its dual by reversing the Schl\"afli symbol.
 See Figure \ref{Fig:3D_duals}.
 Geometrically, the process to get the dual of a honeycomb goes as follows: First we put a new vertex at the center of each three-dimensional cell of the intial honeycomb.
 Next, we join two new vertices by a new edge if the corresponding cells of the old honeycomb share a face.
 We add a new face cutting through each edge of the old honeycomb, and finally we add a new cell corresponding to each vertex of the old honeycomb.
+We discuss our construction in detail in Appendix \ref{Sec:simplex_construction}, and there see that a honeycomb and its dual share the same \emph{fundamental simplex}.